phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 The parallelism models
 **********************

-In a CLI environment, everything is easy : one PHP process will treat one request : it will launch one solo PHP script, then die.
+In a CLI environment, everything is easy : one PHP process will handle one request : it will launch one solo PHP script, then die.
 The CLI environment is a specialization of the Web environment, which is more complex.

-To treat several requests at the same time, you need to run a parallelism model.
+To handle several requests at the same time, you need to run a parallelism model.
 There exists two of them in PHP:

 * The process-based model
 * The thread-based model